Lucas Gilbreath

 Lucas Grant Gilbreath (born March 5, 1996) is an American professional baseball pitcher who is a free agent.
 He has previously played in Major League Baseball (MLB) for the Colorado Rockies.
 He made his MLB debut in 2021.

 Amateur career

 Gilbreath attended Legacy High School in Broomfield, Colorado.
-He was drafted by the Colorado Rockies in the 36th round of the 2014 MLB draft, but did not sign and played college baseball at the University of Minnesota.
+He was drafted by the Colorado Rockies in the 36th round of the 2014 MLB draft but did not sign and played college baseball at the University of Minnesota.
 In 2016, he played collegiate summer baseball with the Hyannis Harbor Hawks of the Cape Cod Baseball League.
-He was again drafted by the Rockies, this time in the seventh round of the 2017 MLB draft, and signed.
+He was a reliever for his first two seasons in college before working as a starting pitcher in 2017.
+That year, he won Minnesota's Dave Winfield Pitcher of the Year Award after leading the Golden Gophers with a 2.66 ERA and 92 strikeouts.
+He was again drafted by the Rockies, this time in the seventh round of the 2017 MLB draft, and signed for $203,400.